 * ON COMPLETION OF THE APPLICABLE SET-UP AND/OR INSTALLATION OF THE SQUIRREL365 DESIGNER, OR ANY OTHER APPLICABLE SQUIRREL365 PRODUCT, BY CLICKING THE “ACCEPT” BUTTON YOU THEREBY AGREE TO THE TERMS OF THIS LICENSE WHICH WILL BIND YOU, YOUR BUSINESS AND YOUR CO-USERS.

-* THE TERMS OF THE LICENSE INCLUDE, IN PARTICULAR, DIFFERENT LIMITATIONS ON LIABILITY FOR FREE TRIAL AND PAID LICENSES.
-FREE TRIALS ARE PROVIDED ON AN “AS-IS” BASIS WITHOUT ANY WARRANTY, EXPRESS OR IMPLIED, WHATSOEVER.
+* THE TERMS OF THE LICENSE INCLUDE, IN PARTICULAR, DIFFERENT LIMITATIONS ON LIABILITY FOR FREE AND PAID LICENSES.
+FREE LICENCES ARE PROVIDED ON AN “AS-IS” BASIS WITHOUT ANY WARRANTY, EXPRESS OR IMPLIED, WHATSOEVER.

 * IF YOU DO NOT AGREE TO THE TERMS OF THIS LICENSE, THE SOFTWARE WILL NOT BE AVAILABLE FOR USE AND YOU MAY NOT DOWNLOAD OR STREAM OR IN ANY OTHER WAY ACCESS THE SOFTWARE OR DOCUMENTS INCLUDING BUT NOT LIMITED TO ANY SQUIRREL365 PRODUCT.